 At this point the precision reading has been recorded, perform the zero check.
-On the 43i-TLE, press the RUN button to put the site analyzer in ZERO mode.
 On the Main Screen (or Standby Screen) of the 146i Calibrator, press the MENU button to access the Main Menu Screen.
 Scroll to OPERATION and press ENTER.
-Use the $\downarrow$ button to scroll down to SPAN.
-Use the $\leftarrow$ and $\rightarrow$ buttons on the Calibrator to scroll to ZERO and press ENTER to put the 146i Calibrator in zero air mode.
-With the zero air flowing, verify that the Calibrator and data logger reads 0.000 ppb $\pm$ 5.0 ppb.
+Use the \downarrow button to scroll down to SPAN.
+Use the \leftarrow and \rightarrow buttons on the Calibrator to scroll to ZERO and press ENTER to put the 146i Calibrator in zero air mode.
+With the zero air flowing, verify that the Calibrator and data logger reads 0.000 ppb ± 5.0 ppb.
 Allow the site analyzer to stabilize for a minimum of 5 minutes and record all data logger readings from the TL-SO2 channels on the Verification Field Sheet, Form 5, Appendix A.